-- · delays in securing clinical investigators or trial sites for our clinical trials; - · delays in obtaining IRB and other regulatory approvals to commence a clinical trial; - · slower than anticipated rates of patient recruitment and enrollment, or not reaching the targeted number of patients because of competition for patients from other trials, or if there is limited or no availability of coverage, reimbursement and adequate payment from health maintenance organizations and other third party payors for the use of agents used in our clinical trials, such as decitabine in SEAMLESS, or other reasons;
+- delays in securing clinical investigators or trial sites for our clinical trials; - delays in obtaining Institutional Review Board, or IRB, and regulatory approvals to commence a clinical trial; - slower than anticipated rates of patient recruitment and enrollment, or not reaching the targeted number of patients because of competition for patients from other trials, or if there is limited or no availability of coverage, reimbursement and adequate payment from health maintenance organizations and other third party payors for the use of agents used in our clinical trials, such as decitabine in SEAMLESS, or other reasons; - negative or inconclusive results from clinical trials, such as the recommendations of the DSMB regarding our Phase 3 SEAMLESS study of sapacitabine oral capsules in AML.
+For example, in December 2014, the DSMB determined that the planned futility boundary had been crossed in the SEAMLESS trial and determined that based on available interim data, it would be unlikely for the study to reach statistically significant improvement in survival;

-- · negative or inconclusive results from clinical trials; - · unforeseen safety issues; - · uncertain dosing issues that may or may not be related to suboptimal pharmacokinetic and pharmacodynamics behaviors; - · approval and introduction of new therapies or changes in standards of practice or regulatory guidance that render our clinical trial endpoints or the targeting of our proposed indications obsolete; - · inability to monitor patients adequately during or after treatment or problems with investigator or patient compliance with the trial protocols; - · inability to replicate in large controlled studies safety and efficacy data obtained from a limited number of patients in uncontrolled trials; - · inability or unwillingness of medical investigators to follow our clinical protocols; and - · unavailability of clinical trial supplies.
+- unforeseen safety issues; - · uncertain dosing issues that may or may not be related to suboptimal pharmacokinetic and pharmacodynamics behaviors; - approval and introduction of new therapies or changes in standards of practice or regulatory guidance that render our clinical trial endpoints or the targeting of our proposed indications obsolete; - · inability to monitor patients adequately during or after treatment or problems with investigator or patient compliance with the trial protocols; - inability to replicate in large controlled studies' safety and efficacy data obtained from a limited number of patients in uncontrolled trials; - inability or unwillingness of medical investigators to follow our clinical protocols; and - · unavailability of clinical trial supplies.

-If we suffer any significant delays, setbacks or negative results in, or termination of, our clinical trials, we may be unable to continue development of our drug candidates or generate revenue and our development costs could increase significantly.
+If we suffer any significant delays, setbacks or negative results in, or termination of, our clinical trials, we may be unable to continue the development of our drug candidates or generate revenue, and our development costs could increase significantly.
 Adverse events have been observed in our clinical trials and may force us to stop development of our product candidates or prevent regulatory approval of our product candidates.

 Adverse or inconclusive results from our clinical trials may substantially delay, or halt entirely, any further development of our drug candidates.
 Many companies have failed to demonstrate the safety or effectiveness of drug candidates in later stage clinical trials notwithstanding favorable results in early stage clinical trials.
 Previously unforeseen and unacceptable side effects could interrupt, delay or halt clinical trials of our drug candidates and could result in the FDA or other regulatory authorities denying approval of our drug candidates.
 We will need to demonstrate safety and efficacy for specific indications of use, and monitor safety and compliance with clinical trial protocols throughout the development process.
 To date, long-term safety and efficacy has not been demonstrated in clinical trials for any of our drug candidates.

-Toxicity and "serious adverse events" as defined in trial protocols have been noted in preclinical and clinical trials involving certain of our drug candidates.
+Toxicity and serious adverse events as defined in trial protocols have been noted in preclinical and clinical trials involving certain of our drug candidates.
 For example, neutropenia and gastro-intestinal toxicity were observed in patients receiving sapacitabine and elevations of liver enzymes and decrease in potassium levels have been observed in patients receiving seliciclib.